metavalent/metavalent.github.io/_posts/2023-06-06-01-01-01-Inexcusable-Failure.md

 ---
-title: A Failure of Inexcusable and Unforgivable Proportion?
+title: 'A Failure of Inexcusable and Unforgivable Proportion?'
 author: metavalent
 layout: post
 published: true